Introduction

 • What are the risks of each specific vein treatment?

-• What are the expected results with varicose vein treatment and how soon can you see symptomatic improvement?
+• What are the expected results of varicose vein treatment, and how soon can you see symptomatic improvement?

-• What are my alternative options to vein ablation?
+• What are my alternative options for vein ablation?

 Physician's Synopsis

-• Vein Ablation is the gold standard for treatment of venous insufficiency
+• Vein Ablation is the gold standard for the treatment of venous insufficiency

 • Recurrence rates can be unacceptably high with inexperience vein centers